 Blog - Excel

-Mastering the Art of Giving Feedback: A Key Skill for Managers
+Mastering the Art of Giving Developmental Feedback: A Key Skill

 Written by Alex Dinnadge | May 19, 2016 7:00:07 AM

-Giving effective feedback is one of the most important skills you can develop as a manager.
+Giving effective Developmental feedback is one of the most important skills you can Have as a manager.
 Without it, your team’s growth stagnates.
 When given poorly, feedback can cause resentment, misunderstandings, or worse... drive employees away.

 Feedback typically comes in two forms: